crystal-cheung/CasualDro/README.md

 # CasualDro
-The repo for ZIN: When and How to Learn Invariance Without Environment Partition?
+The repo for  CasualDro

-This project is implemented based on [ZIN]
+This project is implemented based on [CasualDro]